 There are two types of deposited money in the bank;

-- Money deposited in banks that deal with interest and usury.
+- Money is deposited in banks that deal with interest and usury.

-For the money deposited in banks which deal with interest and usury; the zakat is due on the capital money only.
+For the money deposited in banks that deal with interest and usury, the zakat is due on capital money only.
 There is no zakat on interest, as it is considered forbidden and impure money.